 We will not use or disclose your personal information for any other purpose.

 You can also uninstall COVIDSafe at any time.
 This will automatically delete all information stored on your device and stop other users from collecting your contact data.

 Uninstalling COVIDSafe will not automatically delete any information already uploaded to the data store, or any of your contact data stored on another user’s device in the last 21 days, which could still be uploaded to the data store and used for contact tracing purposes.
-If you wish any of your contact data uploaded to the data store to be deleted you can expressly ask us to delete your information.
+If you wish any of your contact or diagnostic data uploaded to the data store to be deleted you can expressly ask us to delete your information.

 Can a user correct or access personal information?

 - change your registration information by deleting and re-installing COVIDSafe

 - seek the deletion of the registration information we hold in the data store by contacting us